Marie Skłodowska-Curie Actions Postdoctoral Fellowships Boost your career

 - First, contact between potential supervisor and fellow has to be established and a suitable scientific topic identified and agreed upon to be addressed in the MSCA-PF proposal.

-- Then after the EoI has been submitted before the deadline of 16 April 2023, the fellow will be participating in 2 workshops (8 May and 5 June); please note that the dates might subject to changes due to changes in the deadline provided by the European Commission, so please check regularly this website for relevant updates) where attention will be given to all aspects of writing the proposal, covering (scientific) excellence, impact and quality and efficiency of the application.
+- Then after the Expression of Interest has been submitted before the deadline of 29 April 2024, the fellow will be participating in 2 workshops (14 May and 11 June); please note that the dates might subject to changes due to changes in the deadline provided by the European Commission, so please check regularly this website for relevant updates) where attention will be given to all aspects of writing the proposal, covering (scientific) excellence, impact and quality and efficiency of the application.

 - Core (related to the project) and additional (advancing your competencies in the applicable research area) research skills as well as transferable and complementary skills will be addressed.